Zendos1/TimerControl/README.md

 The visual setup of the TimerControl can be configured before it is used by calling hte below API with the desired configurations.
 If the configuration API is not called then the default values are used for all configurable options.

-> `func configureTimerControl(innerColor: UIColor = .gray, outerColor: UIColor = .blue, counterTextColor: UIColor = .white, arcWidth: Int = 1, arcDashPattern: TimerControlDashPattern = .none)`
+>`configureTimerControl(innerColor: UIColor = .gray, outerColor: UIColor = .blue, counterTextColor: UIColor = .white, arcWidth: Int = 1, arcDashPattern: TimerControlDashPattern = .none)`

 The configurable values are:
 - innerColor: UIColor describing the innerOval color